CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 > You can identify these **±0.1% tolerance resistors by their light blue bodies**</br>
 > [emphasis in original]

+There is a difference in the blue, but it's quite subtle.
 The ±0.1% and the ±1% resistors look near-identical, and I therefore had a bunch of sorting parts to do from my breadboard assembly (made even more complicated by the fact that 100Ω and 100kΩ resitors also look near-identical when you test them